AtlasZ98/accessiblePDF/README.md

 ### Week of 10/24/2020 - 10/30/2020
 **Things Done:**
 - Met with Dr. Short and discussed the possibility of creating tagged PDFs by converting LaTeX -> HTML -> tagged PDF, since HTML is already in a tagged format.
-- Found the 'prince' software (https://www.princexml.com/), which can convert HTML to a tagged PDF.
-The free version puts a watermark on the resulting PDF, but this can be avoided by buying a license for the software
+- Found the 'Prince' software (https://www.princexml.com/), which can convert HTML to a tagged PDF.
+The free version puts a watermark on the resulting PDF, but this can be avoided by buying a license for the software.

 ** Difficulties and Failures:**
 - None of the libraries found have an API for adding tags to a PDF.
 These libraries are useful if we know what objects are needed to create a tag in the PDF format, but do not offer this themselves.
 - There just aren't enough resources about how to tag a PDF online.
 It seems to require significant expertise in the PDF format to get creating tagged PDFs correct.
 - Dr. Short does not love our LaTeX -> HTML -> tagged PDF plan, since it has inconsistent effects on formatting.
-She has encouraged us to continue researching how to add tags to a PDF without using HTML
+She has encouraged us to continue researching how to add tags to a PDF without using HTML, but that is much more difficult.

 **Things Planned:**
-- Reach out to the prince development team to ask for support.
-If prince has developed a method for creating a tagged PDF, they might be willing to share their knowledge of creating tagged PDFs to aide our work.
+- Reach out to the Prince development team to ask for support.
+If Prince has developed a method for creating a tagged PDF, they might be willing to share their knowledge of creating tagged PDFs to aide our work.
 - Touch base with Ming on if he knows any alumni who have done work on PDFs or are currently working on PDFs.
-- Complete New Competency Proficiency Demo
+- Complete New Competency Proficiency Demo.